 What's new from the Badger Institute

-Madison — Barbers, cosmetologists and other beauty professionals will now be able to practice their professions with fewer regulatory burdens after Gov. Scott Walker on Nov.
-27 signed into law reforms that will reduce complicated and costly licensing requirements.
+Madison — Barbers, cosmetologists and other beauty professionals are now able to practice their professions with fewer regulatory burdens after reforms were signed into law that reduce complicated and costly licensing requirements.
 Read more here.

-Read our April 2017 report, “Government’s love for licensure,” which tells the real-world stories of Wisconsinites stymied by the state's burdensome licensure system.
-Reforms signed into law in November remove some of the regulations highlighted in the report.
+Read our report, “Government’s love for licensure,” which tells the real-world stories of Wisconsinites stymied by the state's burdensome licensure system.
+Reforms signed into law remove some of the regulations highlighted in the report.